mibbo/ohsiha_weather/README.md

 - Log in and registering an account for saving your location for the weather cards.
 - Shows my apartment current temperature and humidity.
 - Shows linechart for my apartments historical temperature and humidity data.
+- Dark and light mode for UI elements.

 ## Live Demo
 https://ohsiha-weather.herokuapp.com/